BlaiZephyr/nix-dotfiles/README.md

 #### 🏇 Optimized Workflow & Simple Yet Elegant Neovim

-- Using scratchpads with Hyprland for increased functionality and effeciency.
+- Using Hyprland for increased elegance, functionality, and effeciency.
 - No massive Neovim project here.
 This is my simple, easy to understand, yet incredible Neovim setup.
-You can grep recursively through entire folders and find specific files without ever leaving the text editor!

 #### 🖥️ Multi Host & User Configuration